Fish and aquatic environment

 In 2022–2024 the Lohi Iijokeen (Salmon to Iijoki) project continues the extensive cooperation in migratory fish restoration.
 The project will produce, among other things, information on the functionality of the Haapakoski downstream migration route.

-We are active in the extensive Iijoki river migratory fish project in 2020–2022.
-The project includes e.g. building a downstream migration fishway for smolt, as well as catching equipment, in Haapakoski.
-The project also promotes the launch of fishway constructions at Raasakka.
+A previous, Iijoki river migratory fish project in 2020–2022, included e.g. building a downstream migration fishway for smolt, as well as catching equipment, in Haapakoski.
+The project also promoted a fishway construction at Raasakka.

 We are also participating in joint projects in the Kemi-Ounasjoki river basin to restore migratory fish.